maidstone-hackspace/project_laser_tag/Mike/ReadMe.txt

 Up menu button on Pin 14
 Down menu button on Pin 13
 Enter menu button on pin 15
+IR Receiver on Pn 16
+HIT LED on Pin 17

 The data packet is 32 bits: